 Tip 8 – Work smarter not harder.

-Tip: To stay focused on the task at hand switch off notification on your phone and computer.
+Tip: To stay focused on the task at hand switch off notifications on your phone and computer.

 Create Time not hustle.